reactivepixel/appStore/readme.md

 ### ENV File

-Create your .env file in `./.env` and it should contain the following information with user and password adjustments to match your dev environment.
+Create your .env file in `.env` and it should contain the following information with user and password adjustments to match your dev environment.

 ```
 DB_HOST=localhost